shift7-ch/katta-docs/docs/concepts.md

 ## Vaults

 In Katta, data is shared in units called vaults.
-Only members of the vault have access to the key material that allows to decrypt the data.
+Only members of the vault have access to the key material needed to decrypt data.
+All encryption is done locally on your device:

-* The vault keys are uploaded to Katta Server only after encryption on your machine.
+* The vault keys are uploaded to Katta Server only after encryption on your device.
-* Your data is uploaded to the storage providers only after encryption on your machine using the vault's content encryption keys.
+* Your data is uploaded to the storage providers only after encryption on your device using the vault's content encryption keys.

 :::info[S3 Bucket]
-One vault corresponds to a single bucket named `${bucketPrefix}${vaultId}` with a random UUID.
+A vault corresponds to a single bucket named `${bucketPrefix}${vaultId}` with a random UUID.
 The number of vaults is therefore bounded by the number of buckets the provider allows per account or project.
 Several providers cap this in the low hundreds by default and raise it on request.
 :::